weiyi-li/weiyi-li.github.io/README.md

 li.wy@outlook.com | +86 13605163063

-Incoming graduate student in Electrical and Computer Engineering at the University of Washington, Seattle.
-Interested in software development and image processing.
+Incoming graduate student in Medical Robotics at the Imperial College London.
+Interested in hardware development and image processing.

 ### Education